 If you organized your business as a corporation, file Form 1120, U.S. Corporation Income Tax Return, for your business.
 If you own an S Corporation, file Form 1120S, U.S. Income Tax Return for an S Corporation.

 If you have a business partnership with someone other than your spouse, file a partnership return with Form 1065.
-Any partnership income or loss flows through to your personal income tax by way of Form K-1.
+Any partnership income or loss flows through to your personal income tax by way of Schedule K-1.

 Keep up with your bookkeeping

-As a business person, you need to know at all times how your business is really doing.
+As a business owner, you need to know at all times how your business is really doing.
 The only way to have sufficient information to make the best business decisions is to maintain a good bookkeeping system all year long.

 Your system doesn’t have to be complicated.
 In fact, simple is good.
 You can use a bookkeeping system online or on your computer.
 You can also keep a simple spreadsheet, depending on the complexity of your business.